Categories

 • Ear surgery

-How long After Surgery Can You Claim?
+How Long After Surgery Can You Make a Claim?

-• Whether your condition/symptoms will affect your life in the future.
+• Details of how your symptoms affect your life now in the future

-• Any medical or other expenses or therapy costs you have paid out for or still need to pay for.
+• Any medical, therapy, or related expenses you have paid or may need to pay

-If you would like to discuss an issue, please get in touch to arrange a free not obligation consultation.
-We are available by email or phone.
+If you would like to discuss a cosmetic surgery or beauty treatment issue, please get in touch to arrange a freeno obligation consultation.

 Ask NJS Law